In-Depth Garmin inReach Mini Review

 Do you need it?
 Some areas cover the cost of search and rescue as part of their public service budget, and others (can) charge you for it.
-For $18/year it seems like a no-brainer.
+For the price it seems like a no-brainer.
 You can read the fine print here.

 To get either insurance, you just click on a checkbox on your online account page.
 Both insurances are totally optional.
 And again, GEOS rescue coordination is part of the monthly subscription, so you can always use SOS.